Book Review of “Two Caravans” by Marina Lewycka

 As a whole, there is much to like in this book, but it falls slightly short of her debut novel.
 Even so we can enjoy and believe in the characters on the whole (aside from that dog), the settings are interesting and not overly described, and the situations are generally unfamiliar to us, making us curious to see what happens.
 Yet, while it is still a fun and easy read, it doesn’t really have any huge impact on us.
 There are no deep insights into human nature, nothing that strikes us as amazing prose and nothing that will have us laughing aloud.
 And while saying that “Two Caravans” is just an amusing novel isn’t an insult, it also isn’t very high praise either.
 (Furthermore, one wonders if this book will age well, if Brexit actually happens!)
 So after much debate, while I’ll still recommend this book, I can’t give it more than three and a half stars out of five.

-“Two Caravans” (aka “Strawberry Fields”) by Marina Lewycka is available from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (supporting world-wide literacy) as well as from an IndieBound store near you.
+“Two Caravans” (aka “Strawberry Fields”) by Marina Lewycka is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (supporting world-wide literacy) as well as from an IndieBound store near you.
 (This is a revised version of the review that originally appeared on the now defunct Dooyoo under my username TheChocolateLady.)